 2. Fast: Start faster as no need to boot an operating system

-4. Resource Governance: Resources can be limited consumed by host.
+4. Resource Governance: Resources can be limited consumed by the host.

 Two metrics affects resource governance, supported in Service Fabric:

-These two metrics maps total cluster capacity and how much load a node can bear.
+These two metrics map total cluster capacity and how much load a node can bear.

-Horizontal scaling can be termed as scaling by increasing machine in pool of resources.
+Horizontal scaling can be termed as scaling by increasing machines in the pool of resources.

 Vertical scaling can be termed as scaling by increasing more power like CPU or RAM to a machine.